 BEM 111.
 Quantitative Risk Management.
 9 units (3-0-6); second term.
 Prerequisites: GE/ACM 118, BEM 105, or Ma 112.
 An introduction to financial risk management.
 Concepts of Knightian risk and uncertainty; coherent risk; and commonly used metrics for risk.
 Techniques for estimating equity risk; volatility; correlation; interest rate risk; and credit risk are described.
 Discussions of fat-tailed (leptokurtic) risk, scenario analysis, and regime-switching methods provide an introduction to methods for dealing with risk in extreme environments.
 Instructor: Winston.

 BEM 112.
 International Financial Markets.
 9 units (3-0-6); second term.
 Prerequisites: BEM 103 or instructor permission.
 The course offers an introduction to international financial markets, their comparative behavior, and their inter-relations.
 The principal focus will be on assets traded in liquid markets: currencies, equities, bonds, swaps, and other derivatives.
 Attention will be devoted to (1) institutional arrangements, taxation, and regulation, (2) international arbitrage and parity conditions, (3) valuation, (4) international diversification and portfolio management, (5) derivative instruments, (6) hedging, (7) dynamic investment strategies, (8) other topics of particular current relevance and importance.
-Instructor: Roll.
+Not offered 2018–19.

 BEM 117.
 Behavioral Finance.
 9 units (3-0-6); third term.
 Prerequisites: Students are recommended (but not required) to take BEM 103 to become familiar with some basic concepts in finance.
 Much of modern financial economics works with models in which agents are fully rational, in that they maximize expected utility and use Bayes’ law to update their beliefs.
 Behavioral finance is a large and active field that develops and studies models in which some agents are less than fully rational.
 Such models have two building blocks: limits to arbitrage, which makes it difficult for rational traders to undo the dislocations caused by less rational traders; and psychology, which provides guidance for the kinds of deviations from full rationality we might expect to see.
 We discuss these two topics and consider a number of applications: asset pricing; individual trading behavior; the origin of bubbles; and financial crises.
 Instructor: Jin.

 BEM/Ec 150.
 Business Analytics.
 9 units (3-0-6); first term.
 Prerequisites: GE/ESE 118 or Ec 122, and knowledge of R. This class teaches how to use very large, cross-media datasets to infer what variables influence choices and trends of economic and business interest.
 Topics include database management, cleaning and visualization of data, statistical and machine learning methods, natural language processing, social and conventional media, personal sensors and devices, sentiment analysis, and controlled collection of data (including experiments).
 Grades are based on hands-on data analysis homework assignments and detailed analysis of one dataset.
-Instructor: Camerer.
+Not offered 2018–19.